ArkhenRei/Product-Management-Automation/README.md

 # Product Management Automation
 This project is a product management automation.
-I developed this project in my internship using .NET 6 and Angular 16.
+I developed this project during my internship using .NET 6 and Angular 16.

 In this automation users can:
 - Create products with name, type, color and price.